As the premier local vacation rentals specialists, we are often asked, “What is there to do in Aspen in the summer?”

 Just because the winter is over doesn’t mean it’s time to shut down the Gondola!
 The Silver Queen Gondola is one of the more popular Aspen summertime activities, providing breathtaking views of the town and beyond as it takes you to endless activities located at the top of the mountain.

-Open from 10 AM – 4 PM, get carried away into the sky at 12,000 feet for a day full of beautiful vistas and endless things to see and do.
+Open from 10 AM – 3:30 PM, with the last Gondola down at 4 PM, get carried away into the sky at 12,000 feet for a day full of beautiful vistas and endless things to see and do.
+The Gondola runs daily during the summer from June 17th until September 5th

 At the top, you can take a load off and enjoy lunch at the Sundeck, with lawn games, plenty of free activities for children, disc golf, Bluegrass Sundays, and even yoga and meditation.